 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Remote education plan There is a plan in place for remote education and a senior leader with overarching responsibility for the quality and delivery of remote education, including that provision meets expectations for remote education.
 The plan is underpinned by high expectations to provide the quality delivery of a planned curriculum for all (including vulnerable children and children with SEND), which is aligned as close as possible to the in-school curriculum.
 We have senior leaders in place with overarching responsibility for Quality of Education and Remote Learning in all phases.
 We also have a Secondary Remote Learning Team exploring exemplars/appropriate platforms and guidance to ensure our offer is meaningful, purposeful and robust - we share our finding with Campus SLT and Pastoral Teams to hone our approach and review and revisit it.
 We also have Trust support from our Director of Performance.
-We had already scheduled an EdTech Demonstrator who has delivered CPD to Secondary.
-The revisit (whereby he will explore Teams, we will include Primary as optional CPD.
+We have changed our CPD offer in both phases to incorporate remote learning plan with best practice shared and focu upon attendance and EdTech.
+An EdTech Demonstrator has delivered CPD to Secondary twice.
 We regularly listen to stakeholders including parental feedback.
 In Secondary, we have used our knowledge-rich curriculum model with booklets distributed to students which explore, where possible, their usual way of working using Loom videos and Google Classroom and a lesson structure to organise our lesson delivery.
-In Primary, we use the same platform, and we are replicating the work, taking place in Essential School, and teachers are delivering or embedding direct teaching - Oak Academy or CEC.
+We now deliver live lessons to each class weekly in core as standard and other departments are also offering live lessons.
+See timetable. https://docs.google.com/spreadsheets/d/1RDvkwFMDcy_xet5AEHzxE4VdkwYgM4Wnc3Z2z1Oulg/edit?usp=sharing In Primary, we use the same platform, and we are replicating the work, taking place in Essential School, and teachers are delivering or embedding direct teaching - Oak Academy or CEC.
 Whole class feedback in place.
-See our plan for SEND provision below, which is also on the website.
-Consideration of ensuring content is delivered (and pupils watch their Loom videos by embedding questions).
-Consideration of live learning.
+We now deliver live lessons to Further consideration of ensuring content is delivered (and pupils watch their Loom videos by embedding questions).
+Further consideration of live learning.
 CPD linked to remote provision.
+The lead coach and QE lead are exploring how to quality assure lessons and feedback.
+SLF has asked VT to create a document which details our QA process.
 Consideration of Primary quizzes and refining the processes for checking/feedback - is it having impact?
-QA of delivery, expectations and outcomes - (explore click view, live google doc, screen shots).
+Continual look at QA of delivery, expectations and outcomes - (explore click view, live google doc, screen shots).
 4 To help develop your remote education plan: The EdTech Demonstrator Programme provides resources to support schools and colleges.
 This includes short videos developed by schools and colleges, and guidance on how to embed digital technology to support remote education.
 GOV.UK has brought together school-led webinars to share best practice in setting up remote education.
-For guidance on how to remain cybersecure, please refer to Cyber security in schools: questions for governors and trustees.
+For guidance on how to remain cyber-secure, please refer to Cyber security in schools: questions for governors and trustees.
 Read the guidance on actions for schools during the coronavirus outbreak and refer to Oak National Academy for help to deliver a planned curriculum for all.